 Below is a sample of how you might lay out your Sections:

-Then, you can expand each Section to add Lessons as shown below:
+Then, you can expand each Section to add Lessons and Quizzes as shown below:

-Once you create a Lesson, it'll show up in a list on the right side of the page:
+Once you create a Lesson or Quiz, it’ll show up in a list on the right side of the page:

-Search for existing Lessons and use the grid icon on the left to drag them into a Section within your Course.
-If a Lesson already exists in another Course or Section, it'll be moved to the new location.
+Search for existing Lessons and Quizzes, and use the grid icon on the left to drag them into a Section within your Course.
+If a Lesson or Quiz already exists in another Course or Section, it’ll be moved to the new location.

-To View a Lesson, click the view button next to it.
-Doing so will open the lesson for viewing on the front-end in a new window or tab in your browser:
+To view a Lesson or Quiz, click the view button next to it.
+Doing so will open it for viewing on the front-end in a new window or tab in your browser:

 Step 4: Select the Payment Methods Your Members Can Use